 The main entrance to the castle was the southern, outer Gate Next the Sea, located next to the castle dock, which allowed delivery of supplies directly by sea through an artificial channel.
 The dock was fed with sea water and the moat with water from a stream, the level between them was leveled by a sluice.
 The dock was protected by a wall, later called the Gunners Walk, and by a platform in its southern part, which in the Middle Ages could contain portable defensive devices, e.g. trebuches or ballists.
 The wall was 3.7 meters thick and was protected from both sides by a battlement.
 The bulge in its central part originally housed a water mill powered by water from the sluice.
 The Gate Next the Sea was equipped with a drawbridge, lowered by means of chains or ropes through two holes located in a niche above the ogival passage.
 Further defense was provided by two parallel arranged loop holes in the ceiling of the passage, the so-called murder holes, followed by a heavy double-leaf doors closed from the inside with a bar.
 The Gate Next the Sea led to the outer ward and to the foregate of the inner southern gate, crowned with a wall-walk for defenders in the crown.
 In the foregate, the road turned at an angle of 90 degrees before reaching the main defensive circuit.

 The outer belt of fortifications with 12 cylindrical towers was equipped with about 300 shooting positions for archers, including 164 arrowslits located in two levels in the line of walls and on three floors of the outer towers.
+The two corner northern towers were slightly larger (8 meters in diameter) and equipped with fireplaces and latrines.
+The southern corner towers had a diameter of about 5 meters, and the eastern, western and two northern towers were even smaller.
+The latter were located at a fragment of the wall thickened from 1.5 to 1.8 meters.
 Between the main defensive circuit it separated the zwinger (outer ward) area about 18 meters wide.
 The outer walls were similar to the main perimeter, but much lower to allow fire from inner walls.
 They were crowned with a breastwork on protruding corbels and a battlement with merlons pierced with arrowslits.
 The wall-walk in the crown of the walls was based on corbels also from the outer ward side.
 On the eastern side of the perimeter from the zwinger side in front of the Chapel Tower, a small projection on the corbels was placed by the wall, perhaps originally housing the bell.
 It was planned to put an outer gate from the north, but it was never fully completed.
 Called the Llanfaes Gate, it was supposed to have the form of two horseshoe towers protruding significantly in front of the perimeter, flanking the passage between them with a portcullis.

 The walls of the main perimeter were higher, reached 11 meters high (although they have not reached their full intended height) and 4.9 meters thick.
 Four cylindrical towers were placed in corners and one horseshoe tower in the eastern and western curtains.
 In the thickness of the inner walls, passages were created on the first floor to enable the crew to move between the towers, access to the guard rooms and castle latrines.
 It were vaulted with stone slabs mounted on corbels, and small rooms in the wall thickness (e.g. at the south-east tower) were crowned in an interesting way with six rows of overlapping corbels.
 The entrance to the internal passages led through staircases at the corner towers and at the two middle towers.
 An important element were latrines placed in the defensive walls, located in pairs, two on each long side and one pair on each of the four shorter curtains.
 There were as many as 32 of them, 16 on one level.
 Each latrine consisted of a room closed with a door and a wooden seat placed in a small niche.
 The impurities fell down underground, and each latrine shaft was connected to a central ventilation shaft running up to the crown of the walls.
 The construction of such an extensive and unprecedented system of latrines allowed the foundation of the castle on flat terrain at sea level, near the irrigated moat to which the impurities would eventually flow down.
 The crown of the defensive walls (as well as the towers and gatehouses) was to be topped with sidewalks for defenders, hidden behind the breastwork set on protruding corbels and battlement.
 In merlons, it was planned to open slotted arrowslits at various heights to obtain the possibility of firing at different angles.